 Renowned exhibitors present the latest products and services of biotechnology.

-Find all the leading manufacturers and startups focusing on biotechnology which participated in analytica in our exhibitor directory 2018.
+As of October 2019 you will find all the leading manufacturers and startups focusing on biotechnology which participate in analytica 2020 in our exhibitor directory.

 Analytica—the leading tradefair for biotechnology